microsoft/debug-adapter-protocol/specification.md

 }
 ```

-Response to 'terminateThreads' request.
+Response to `terminateThreads` request.
 This is just an acknowledgement, so no body field is required.

 <a name="Types_TerminateThreadsResponse" class="anchor"></a>
 ```typescript